iamasink/ankimote/README.md

 ## Privacy

-Ankimote uses Google Analytics to measure anonymized user engagement.
+~~Ankimote uses Google Analytics to measure anonymized user engagement.~~ This Ankimote fork doesn't spy on you!